circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 CircleCI supports multiple machine images that can be specified in the `image` field:

-* `circleci/classic:latest` (default) - an Ubuntu version `14.04` image that includes Docker version `17.03.0-ce` along with common language tools found in CircleCI 1.0 build image.
+* `circleci/classic:latest` (default) - an Ubuntu version `14.04` image that includes Docker version `17.03.0-ce` and docker-compose version `1.9.0`, along with common language tools found in CircleCI 1.0 build image.
 The `latest` channel provides the latest tested images, changes to the channel are [announced](https://discuss.circleci.com/t/how-to-subscribe-to-announcements-and-notifications-from-circleci-email-rss-json/5616) at least a week in advance.
-* `circleci/classic:edge` - an Ubuntu version `14.04` image with Docker version `17.06.1-ce` along with common language tools found in CircleCI 1.0 build image.
+* `circleci/classic:edge` - an Ubuntu version `14.04` image with Docker version `17.06.0-ce` and docker-compose version `1.14.0`, along with common language tools found in CircleCI 1.0 build image.
 The `edge` channel provides release candidates that will eventually be promoted to `classic:latest`.
-* `circleci/classic:201703-01` is docker 17.03.0-ce
+* `circleci/classic:201703-01` – docker 17.03.0-ce, docker-compose 1.9.0
-* `circleci/classic:201707-01` is docker 17.06.0-ce
+* `circleci/classic:201707-01` – docker 17.06.0-ce, docker-comopse 1.14.0
-* `circleci/classic:201708-01` is docker 17.06.1-ce
+* `circleci/classic:201708-01` – docker 17.06.1-ce, docker-compose 1.14.0
-* `circleci/classic:201709-01` is docker 17.07.0-ce
+* `circleci/classic:201709-01` – docker 17.07.0-ce, docker-compose 1.14.0

 You can use one of the `year-month` versioned images to pin the version used by your jobs.
 Please [subscribe to our Announcements](https://discuss.circleci.com/t/how-to-subscribe-to-announcements-and-notifications-from-circleci-email-rss-json/5616) to be notified when new images are released.

-**Example:** use an Ubuntu version `14.04` image with Docker `17.06.1-ce`:
+**Example:** use an Ubuntu version `14.04` image with Docker `17.06.1-ce` and docker-compose `1.14.0`:

 ```YAML
 jobs: